Who can apply?

 The 5 year rule is known as ‘reckonable residence’.
 There are strict conditions surrounding ‘reckonable residence’.
 For example, time spent living in Ireland while claiming asylum is not accepted as ‘reckonable residence’.
 Similarly, time spent in Ireland for the purposes of study (while holding a student visa) is not accepted as ‘reckonable residence’.
 In the case of a refugee or a stateless person, the Minister will normally waive 2 of the 5 years’ reckonable residence requirement, meaning that 3 years will be satisfactory.

-You can use the online residency calculator on the INIS website to check if you meet the naturalisation residency conditions.
+You must use the online residency calculator on the INIS website to check if you meet the naturalisation residency conditions.
 You must then print a copy of the results and include it in your application.

 How to apply?